-Notice of Annual Meeting of Shareholders
+Notice of Annual and Special Meeting of Shareholders

-NOTICE IS HEREBY GIVEN that the annual meeting (including any adjournments or postponements thereof, the "Meeting") of the holders (the "Shareholders") of common shares (the "Shares") of AutoCanada Inc. (the "Company" or "AutoCanada") will be held online at https://web.lumiagm.com/219664924 on Thursday, May 6, 2021 at 3:00 p.m.
+NOTICE IS HEREBY GIVEN that the annual and special meeting (including any adjournments or postponements thereof, the "Meeting") of the holders (the "Shareholders") of common shares (the "Shares") of AutoCanada Inc. (the "Company" or "AutoCanada") will be held online at https://meetnow.global/MCGTCDY on Thursday, May 5, 2022 at 3:00 p.m.
 (Eastern Time) for the following purposes:

-- 1. TO RECEIVE the audited consolidated financial statements for the year ended December 31, 2020, together with the report of the auditor thereon; - 2.
+- 1. TO RECEIVE the audited consolidated financial statements for the year ended December 31, 2021, together with the report of the auditor thereon; - 2.
 TO ELECT the directors of the Company for the ensuing year; - 3.
-TO APPOINT PricewaterhouseCoopers LLP as the independent auditor of the Company and authorize the Board of Directors of the Company to fix their remuneration; and - 4.
+TO APPOINT PricewaterhouseCoopers LLP as the independent auditor of the Company and authorize the Board of Directors of the Company to fix their remuneration; - 4.
+TO APPROVE unallocated options under the Stock Option Plan of the Company; and - 5.
 TO TRANSACT such other business as may properly be brought before the Meeting.